hulyak/todo-redux/readme.md

-# Todo APP with Redux, Thunk, Reselect, Styled-Components, and Testing the Ecosystem
+# Todo APP with Redux, Redux-Thunk, Reselect, Styled-Components, and Testing the Ecosystem

 ## React Ecosystem